Retired businessman charged with sexually assaulting boy scouts

 David Barry (72) charged with 27 sex offences over almost two decades at a location in Cork

+David Barry leaves Cork Court after he was freed on bail.
+Photograph: Michael Mac Sweeney/Cork Courts

-A man has been released on bail after he was charged with 27 sexual offences relating to the alleged abuse of boy scouts in Cork.
+A former Scout leader has been released on bail after he was charged with 27 sexual offences relating to the alleged abuse of boy scouts in Cork.

 At Cork District Court, David Barry (72) faced a total of 26 counts of indecent or sexual assault and one count of attempted indecent assault.